-The sample consisted of all existing panelists who had completed the annual profile survey as of September 9, 2019.
-Panelists who had not yet completed the profile survey were ineligible.
-A subsample from the ATP was selected by grouping panelists into five strata so demographic groups that are underrepresented in the panel had a higher probability of selection than overrepresented groups:
+The subsample from the ATP was selected by grouping panelists into five strata so demographic groups that are underrepresented in the panel had a higher probability of selection than overrepresented groups:

 - Stratum A consists of panelists who are non-internet users.
 They were sampled at a rate of 100%. - Stratum B consists of panelists with a high school education or less.
-They were sampled at a rate of 100%.
+They were sampled at a rate of 98.9%. - Stratum C consists of panelists that are Hispanic, unregistered to vote, or non-volunteers.
+They were sampled at a rate of 44.8%.

-- Stratum C consists of panelists that are Hispanic, unregistered to vote, or non-volunteers.
-They were sampled at a rate of 91.4%. - Stratum D consists of panelists that are black or 18-34 years old.
-They were sampled at a rate of 45.1%. - Stratum E consists of the remaining panelists.
-They were sampled at a rate of 32.9%.
+- Stratum D consists of panelists that are black or 18 to 34 years old.
+They were sampled at a rate of 18.2%. - Stratum E consists of the remaining panelists.
+They were sampled at a rate of 13.5%.